Job Description: *YOU MUST HAVE LIST ELIGIBILITY TO APPLY IF YOU ARE NOT A CURRENT OR FORMER STATE EMPLOYEE*

 WHO MAY APPLY:

 To be considered for this Job Opportunity, applications must have permanent civil service status, be reachable on an employment list, have transfer eligibility, or have reinstatement eligibility.
 All interested applicants MUST submit a standard State Application Form (STD 678), with an original signature.
-Please clearly indicate the position number/working title and the basis of eligibility in line item 12 (Explanations) of the STD 678.
+Please clearly indicate the position number/working title and the basis of eligibility in the Explanations line item of the STD 678.
 Appointment is subject to SROA and State surplus policies.
 Surplus applications, please attach a copy of your surplus letter to the State Application.

 *Pre-employment Physical and Background clearance are required.